spences10/scottspence.com/posts/2017/05/31/gets-better-with-git/index.md

 check your changes in before pulling the changes into your local version.
-I'm by no means confident if things go a bit wrong but I have developed a “[Commit Often Perfect Later]” approach so if you do break something you din't lose too much of you valuable time trying to work out what went wrong where.
+I'm by no means confident if things go a bit wrong but I have developed a “[Commit Often Perfect Later]” approach so if you do break something you didn't lose too much of you valuable time trying to work out what went wrong where.

 If you take a look at a repo you have cloned from GitHub you will see